ajtock/NGS_intro_Cambridge_SysBio/README.md

 mkdir -p results/fastqc/raw_reads
 ```

-Now let's run FastQC on each of our two gzip-compressed FASTQ files located in the `fastq/` directory by using the `*.fastq.gz` wildcard.
+Now run FastQC on each of the two gzip-compressed FASTQ files located in the `fastq/` directory by using the `*.fastq.gz` wildcard.
 Compressed or uncompressed files can be provided as inputs.

 ```